Monica Wehby: Early political career

-In 2004, Wehby led an unsuccessful statewide campaign for Ballot Measure 35, which would have loosened Oregon's medical malpractice regulations, limiting damages recovered for patient injuries caused by a healthcare provider's negligence or recklessness.
+In 2004, Wehby led an unsuccessful statewide campaign for Ballot Measure 35, which would have tightened Oregon's medical malpractice regulations, limiting damages recovered for patient injuries caused by a healthcare provider's negligence or recklessness.
 The measure failed by 896,857 votes (50.02%) to 896,054 (49.98%).

 In 2007, she was elected president of the Oregon Medical Association and in 2009, she appeared in nationwide television advertisements warning about possible problems with the Patient Protection and Affordable Care Act (also known as Obamacare).
 In 2011, she was elected to the board of trustees of the American Medical Association.

 2014 U.S. Senate election

 Declaration and early developments

 In October 2013, Wehby announced that she would seek the Republican nomination for the United States Senate seat held by first-term Democratic incumbent Jeff Merkley.
 She said that "I want our kids to have the same opportunities that we had.
 I'm really concerned when I look at the way things are going we may be the first generation that can't say that their kids are going to be better off."
-In the primary election, she faced information technology consultant Mark Callahan, State Representative Jason Conger, attorney Tim Crawley and former Chairwoman of the Linn County Republican Party and nominee for Mayor of Albany in 2010 Jo Rae Perkins.
+In the primary election, she faced information technology consultant Mark Callahan, State Representative Jason Conger, attorney Tim Crawley and former chairwoman of the Linn County Republican Party and nominee for Mayor of Albany in 2010 Jo Rae Perkins.

 Much of her campaign focused on criticism of the Affordable Care Act and Merkley's support for it, with her slogan of "Keep Your Doctor, Change Your Senator".
 She also criticized primary opponent Jason Conger for voting to set up a state-run insurance exchange.
 Instead, she proposed allowing people to "purchase an insurance plan with pretax dollars" and "buy insurance across state lines" as well as expanding health savings accounts and letting people have catastrophic coverage.